 Withdrawal from the College: Students who withdraw or are withdrawn from all courses must follow the same procedures as students who are withdrawing from one course.
 Failure to follow procedures may cause a student to fail courses unnecessarily.
 Students who withdraw after the published add/drop period are not eligible for a refund.

 Medical Withdrawal from Classes: Procedure 4.0705 (https://www.seminolestate.edu/policies-procedures/procedures/instruction/4.0705) recognizes that emergency or extraordinary medical circumstances occur that are out of the student’s control, resulting in students not being able to demonstrate mastery of the student learning outcomes and/or meet attendance requirements identified in the course(s) for which they are enrolled.
 When this is the case, the student can request a medical withdrawal from one or more classes when experiencing a serious illness or serious injury necessitating a medically necessary absence from the remainder of the semester, accruing no credit.

-The guidelines and required forms are located online at the Registration and Records Forms page.
+The guidelines and required forms are located online at the Enrollment Services/Registrar Office's forms page.
 The “Medical Withdrawal Request Package” can be downloaded/printed using the following link: https://www.seminolestate.edu/registrar/online-forms.